(PROJECT) ClockUI - Raspberry Pi Smart Clock built with PySide6

 Installation

 Setting up a smart clock with ClockUI is fairly simple.
-To start, you’ll need a Raspberry Pi (model 3 or later recommended) with Raspberry Pi OS Lite.
-There are many different ways to install RPi Os Lite on an SD card, the most beginner friendly way would be to use the Raspberry Pi Imager tool.
+To start, you’ll need a Raspberry Pi (model 3 or later recommended) with Raspberry Pi OS Lite which can easily be installed using the Raspberry Pi Imager tool.
 With the Pi connected to a network, install git by running apt install git and clone the repository by running git clone https://github.com/danm11r/clockUI.

-Then install Python and the necessary PyQt5 packages using the included install script.
+Then install the necessary PySide6 packages in a Python virtual environment using the included install script.
 To run this script, make it executable with chmod +x install.sh and execute with ./install.sh.

 You should now be able to run the app.
-From the clockUI directory, run the following command to launch the app using the OpenGL renderer, bypassing the need for a windowing system: python3 main.py --platform eglfs.
+From the clockUI directory, run the following command to launch the app using the OpenGL renderer: python3 main.py --platform eglfs.

 If you want to launch the app automatically upon startup, you can do so with crontab.
 First make the included start.sh script executable by running chmod +x start.sh.
 Then create a crontab to run the start script with sudo crontab -e.
 Add a new command to run at startup: